-The Mental Health Foundation now leads the Green Ribbon Arts Festival (GRAF) in Wales and is a key partner in the Northern Irish Mental Health Arts Festival (NIMHAF) and our pioneering work continues to inspire new programmes elsewhere.
+The Mental Health Foundation is a key partner in the Northern Irish Mental Health Arts Festival (NIMHAF), and our pioneering work inspires new programmes elsewhere.

 In addition to the annual festival, the arts programme takes place throughout the year.
 Current projects include a new Mental Health Arts Network, supported by the Baring Foundation, Reclaiming Our Heritage oral history project, supported by the National Lottery Heritage Fund and the annual Out of Sight, Out of Mind exhibition, led by CAPS Independent Advocacy.

 Join the revolution this October as the Scottish Mental Health Arts Festival returns!
 Taking place across Scotland from 4-22 October, and led by the Mental Health Foundation, this year’s festival explores the theme of ‘revolution’.